-- $data_file (str)$ The path to the data file you want to read. - dataformat (dataformat dict) A valid dataformat dict.
+- $data_file(str)$ The path to the data file you want to read. - dataformat (dataformat dict) A valid dataformat dict.
 See online documentation for more details. - sample_list (array-like) A list of strings that will be used to name the individual files.

-- analyte (str) The analyte that autorange uses to identify ablations.
+One sample name can contain a 'wildcard' character '+' or ''.
+If we find more ablations than the number of names in sample_list, we'll expand this wildcard to name each unlabelled ablation.
+If the wildcard is '+' the ablations are given unique numbered names and split up into separate files, whereas for '' the ablations are given the same and saved into a single file.
+One one sample name can contain a wildcard. - analyte (str) The analyte that autorange uses to identify ablations.
 Can be any valid analyte in the data.
 Defaults to 'total_counts'. - savedir (str) The directory to save the data in.
 Defaults to the name of the data_file, appended with 'split'. - srm_id (str) If given, all file names containing srm_id will be replaced with srm_id. - autorange_args Additional arguments passed to la.processes.autorange used for identifying ablations.

+'''

-latools.preprocessing.split.plot_long_file_split (dat, sig, bkg, sections)
+latools.preprocessing.split.plot_long_file_split(dat, sig, bkg, sections)

+'''